bq/robopad/README.rst

 #.
 6 buttons in the generic robot mode for use as you want in your Arduino code

 #.
-Specific controls for the Pollywog, Beetle, Rhino and Crab PrintBots of bq
+Specific controls for the Pollywog, Beetle, Evolution, Rhino and Crab PrintBots of bq.
+Now some of them can also change into the line follower mode, the light avoider mode or the obstacles avoider mode.

 #.
 Management of the Bluetooth connection for battery saving